 Rainwater Puddling And Other Collected Water

-Your vehicle is a complicated engineering feat composed of many parts.
-The metal framework is precisely made to accommodate and secure each part, leading to numerous areas where water can gather.
+Your vehicle is a sophisticated engineering feat composed of many parts.
+The metal framework is precisely made to accommodate and secure each component, leading to numerous areas where water can accumulate.

 Most rainwater drains straight through the bottom of your windshield and down to the road.
 However, some could pool in certain areas around the edges.
 Car washes could also result in puddling water.

-Liquid can quickly gather in certain areas when you drive through puddles or on water-soaked roads.
-It could be splashed around and unsettled by something as simple as braking hard when you park up.
+Liquid can rapidly gather in certain areas when you drive through puddles or on water-soaked roads.
+It could be splashed around and disturbed by something as simple as braking hard when you park up.

 This is nothing to worry about.
 As long as your dashboard has no warning lights and the car feels normal, you’ll be fine to carry on as usual.